27th Canadian Ministry

-The Twenty-Seventh Canadian Ministry was the Cabinet chaired by Prime Minister Paul Martin.
+The Twenty-Seventh Canadian Ministry was the Cabinet led by Prime Minister Paul Martin.
 It governed Canada from 12 December 2003 to 6 February 2006, including the last five months of the 37th Canadian Parliament and all of the 38th.
 The government was formed by the Liberal Party of Canada.

 List of ministers

 By minister

-Note: This is in Order of Precedence, which is established by the chronological order of appointment to the Queen's Privy Council for Canada, then in order of election or appointment to parliament for ministers who joined the Privy Council on the same day.
+Note: This is in Order of Precedence, which is established by the chronological order of appointment to the Queen's Privy Council for Canada.